Burhan7777/Scribble/Features.md

 52) Replace add to notebook from checkbox and bulletpoints: DONE
 53) Forgot password option(Main):
 54) Hide textformatting bar when title textfield is in focus(Main):
-55) Add a discard note button in add notes , checkboxes and bullet-points(Main):
+55) Add a discard note button in add notes , checkboxes and bullet-points(Main): DONE
 56) Trashbin main screen should display checkboxes and bullet-points(Main):
 57) Ad crashlytics(Main):
 58) Add theme change in settings:
 59) Test on light theme(Main):
 60) Text on Tab - Make Adjustment for tab(Main):
-61) Make only Portrait(Main):
+61) Make only Portrait(Main): DONE